witnet/sheikah/docs/CONTRIBUTING.md

 * Do not include issue numbers in the first line of your commit message
 * Reference issues and pull requests liberally after the first line
 * [Verify your commits][signing-commits] before creating a pull request
+* Standardize your commits:
+    - use `yarn commit` to write the commit message with the interactive guide
+    - then check the message with `yarn commitmsg`
+    - clean up the problem/warnings from check before push your commits

     A good rule of thumb is that your commit message follows these rules if you can prefix it with "This commit will ..." and it makes sense.